VictoriaQTHuynh/VictoriaQTHuynh.github.io/_pages/about.md

   - image_path: /images/cycle_houston.png
     alt: "cycle"
     title: "Cycle Houston"
     excerpt: "I volunteered in this program for the last 8 years. **Cycle** is a children's charity that rewards students with new bicycles for achieving better academic performance in the classroom.
 The young students earn a bicycle before Christmas break for achieving their set goals.
-The mission of the program is to improve 2nd grade literacy at Title One schools in the Greater Houston area.
-Every year many companies in the Houston areas donate the bikes and the volunteers help put them together and deliver them to the students at the schools before Christmas.
-I love to see the smiles on the kids' faces when they pick out their bike and sit on it for the first time. "
+The mission of the program is to improve 2nd grade literacy at Title One schools in the Greater Houston area."
     url: "https://cyclehouston.org/"
     btn_class: "btn--primary"
     btn_label: "Learn more"